Ocean and Air Cargo Shipping From Germany to China

 IATA Code: CKG.

-Serving the capital of Jiangsu Province, Nanjing is the main home for China Postal Airlines, a cargo-only service dedicated to delivering freight to all Chinese cities.
-Landing your German exports here will leave you with plenty of options in terms of onward destinations.
+- Main home for China Postal Airlines, a cargo-only service dedicated to delivering freight to all Chinese cities.

 Connected Airports in Germany: Frankfurt.